 See user instructions. (sensabues-user-instructions)

-EB has been developed into a versatile platform that offers users a complete solution to collect, extract, detect and identify non-volatile compounds present in exhaled breath.
+EB has been developed into a versatile platform that offers users a complete solution to collect, package, transport, extract, detect and then identify non-volatile compounds present in exhaled breath.
 This is a back-to-lab based testing methodology using standard chromatographic-mass spectrometric techniques such as LC-MS/MS, GC-MS/MS and HRMS.

 Sensabues has filed applications for, and been granted, patents for key design features and functional aspects of the EB sampling device, system and method.